Ratio of Debt-to-Income

-The debt to income ratio is a tool lenders use to calculate how much of your income can be used for your monthly mortgage payment after you meet your other monthly debt payments.
+Your ratio of debt to income is a tool lenders use to determine how much money is available for your monthly mortgage payment after you meet your various other monthly debt payments.

-The second number is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt together.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt together.
 For purposes of this ratio, debt includes credit card payments, vehicle payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, use this Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our very useful Loan Qualification Calculator.

-Remember these ratios are only guidelines.
-We'd be thrilled to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Don't forget these ratios are just guidelines.
+We will be thrilled to pre-qualify you to help you determine how much you can afford.

 MidTowne Mortgage can walk you through the pitfalls of getting a mortgage.
 Call us: (478) 746-2063.